google.com, pub-6989026767761931, DIRECT, f08c47fec0942fa0

 Final Verdict

-Taskaree is a well-executed, engaging crime thriller that prioritises realism and intelligent storytelling.
+Taskaree is a well-executed, engaging crime thriller that prioritizes realism and intelligent storytelling.
 It may not reinvent the genre, but it delivers a solid, immersive experience backed by strong performances and sharp direction.

 Rating: ⭐⭐⭐⭐☆ (4/5)